 - Academic year: Typically begins in mid-January and ends in mid-November.
 Students enjoy summer vacation from late November through early January, with a two-week winter break in July.

-- Nutrition: Nutritious meals and snacks are provided each day.
+- Nutrition: The center provides nutritious meals and snacks for the children each day.

 - Medical Care: Care is provided by local free clinics and in the form of subsidized doctor’s visits.

 Situated in the northwestern corner of South America, Colombia is rich in natural beauty, comprising rugged Andean mountains, lowland plains, sprawling Amazon rainforest, and coastline on both the Pacific Ocean and Caribbean Sea.
 Archeological evidence suggests that humans have called this land home for thousands of years.
 Its modern history begins at the end of the fifteenth century, when Christopher Columbus and the first Spanish explorers arrived in the region, subsequently establishing the area’s first successful Spanish settlement in 1508.
 Spanish colonization continued for over 400 years.
 In the mid-nineteenth century, Colombia gained its independence and established itself as South America’s first constitutional government.
 However, political instability in the mid- to late-twentieth century led to the uprising of guerilla groups which have wreaked havoc through all manner of social injustice.
 Tragically, their targets are most often children.
 Kidnappings, human trafficking, recruitment as soldiers into paramilitary groups and forcible participation in drug-trafficking rings are all too common realities for vulnerable and disadvantaged children here.